Hunter Harassment Laws are being used to harass

 On the morning of December 3, 2001, my mother and I pulled

 out of our driveway and immediately saw a car parked in the road.
-There
+There was

-road.
-We drove up and down to be sure there were not other hunters who had gone onto
+drove up and down to be sure there were not other hunters who had gone onto

 I yelled to the woman that she could not road-hunt from

 that position with a high-powered rifle, and told her I would call the

 them up.
 As she was picking up the shells, a second hunter came out of the

 field and began to walk toward us.
 He was carrying a high-powered rifle.
 He

 came up to the passenger side of my truck and began to scream wildly at me

 and my 85 year old mother that he would kill both of us because we had

 stopped him from hunting; he told us that he would get into our house that

 night, and repeated that he would kill us.

 I told the hunter that I would have him arrested for

 making terroristic threats, and left to call the state police on my cell

 appear.
 When no officer responded within 30 minutes, we drove out to look

 for the hunters.
 We saw them parked on another neighbor’s property where

 they were apparently trespassing.

-When the officer arrived, I told him where the hunters
+When the officer arrived, I told him where the hunters had

-that hunters could do whatever they wanted, and had a right to hunt in the road with
+could do whatever they wanted, and had a right to hunt in the road with

 high-powered weapons.
 He refused to listen to me when I told him that my

 life and my mother’s life had been explicitly threatened.
+On the contrary,

-interrupting when I tried to speak.
+tried to speak.

 The officer refused to give me an incident report form

 with an incident number and the name of a contact person.
 The offer refused

 The officer also refused to take a complaint from me

 stating that I had discovered damage done to the fences in my horse pasture

 by trespassers; my fences had been cut that morning.

 The officer then told the two hunters that they didn’t

-have to stop what they were doing, and gave them permission to keep
+have to stop what they were doing, and gave them permission to keep on

-of privately owned property fronting the road.
+owned property fronting the road.

-I was harassed by the officer who tried to intimidate
+I was harassed by the officer who tried to intimidate me

-presents a risk to any person in a vehicle or on foot, No hunter has the right to threaten
+to any person in a vehicle or on foot, No hunter has the right to threaten

 anyone who tells them to stop road hunting activity before someone gets

-Jan Haagensen says “The conduct of the officer was unacceptable,
+Jan Haagensen says “The conduct of the officer was

-police officer.
+state police officer.
 We will not accept being stalked by persons who think

 the police can give them the right to break the law.
-It is the duty
+It is the duty of the

-those attempting to file a complaint.”
+attempting to file a complaint.”

 In a letter from the Pennsylvania State regional office

 they said.
 “The Bureau of Professional Responsibility has investigated your

 information to substantiate your complaint….Rest assured that the men and

 women under my command enforce all laws of the Commonwealth with complete

 objectivity and without any bias.”

 Jan is STILL in court!

-In a newspaper article from that year it was reported
+In a newspaper article from that year it was reported that

-occurred when a hunter’s stray bullet went through a window, a wall, and a door and
+when a hunter’s stray bullet went through a window, a wall, and a door and

 struck 66 year old Meriel Bowser in the neck.
 The other fatality was when

 one hunter shot another.

 The article goes on to say that in the case of Meriel

-Bowser, case tests did not conclusively link the bullet to the gun
+Bowser, case tests did not conclusively link the bullet to the gun of the

-carelessness and negligence in order to have a case.
+and negligence in order to have a case.

 Clearly it is time to overturn the laws that exist.
 We